Moving to the UK requires a lot of preparation; this checklist outlines all the steps you need to take before and after you move to the UK.

 Other forms of compulsory insurance are building insurance (if you own your home) and car insurance (if you have a car).
 Insurances that are common, but not compulsory, include home contents insurance and life insurance.

-The UK currently ranks as the 18th best place to retire according to the Nataxis Global Retirement Index and has the 11th best pension system in the world according to the Mercer Global Pensions index.
+The UK currently ranks as the 17th best place to retire according to the Nataxis Global Retirement Index.
 As with many other European countries, the UK has a three-pillar pension system of mandatory state pension, workplace pension and private pension schemes.

-Retirement age in the UK is currently 65 for men and 63 for women, but this will rise in 2018 to 66 for men and 65 for women.
+From 2019, the UK retirement age will increase for both men and women to reach 66 by October 2020.
 Foreign residents who have moved to the UK are eligible to receive a UK pension as long as they have a NI number and have made contributions.
 To receive a full UK pension, you need to have made 35 years’ worth of contributions.
 If you move to the UK from the EU, it’s worth bearing in mind that residents from EU/EFTA countries can combine contributions made in other member states to count towards their state pension.

 It’s important to bear in mind that the UK is made up of four individual countries – England, Scotland, Wales and Northern Ireland – and many in these regions often identify more with regional culture and identity than British culture.
 Having said that, there are no specific rules or customs to follow in any region.
 People are quite relaxed in general and each area, especially the large cities, are quite multicultural.
 Moreover, most city areas have a pub and nightlife culture that lasts late into the night.
 Although the weather isn’t always great, there is a lot of beautiful countryside and some great places to visit in the UK and things to do in London.
 Also don’t forget to visit one of the many festivals in the UK.
 When planning visits, don’t forget the cost of living in the UK is fairly high, especially the cost of living in London, but areas in the northern part of the country are more affordable.